 In most cases, musrSim uses the so called "G4ParticleGun" to generate the primary particles (muons).
 The commands for G4ParticleGun were summarised previously, they start with /gun/ keyword.
 However, there is an alternative particle generator called "GPS (General Particle Source)", which is useful when simulating the decays of radioactive atoms and for other purposes.
 Whenever the /gps/ keyword is used, the "G4ParticleGun" is not initiated (and all /gun/ commands are ignored).
-The description of GPS can be found at http://reat.space.qinetiq.com/gps/ , some of the useful commands are:
+The description of GPS can be found on the web, some of the useful commands are: